Services we offer include the following: Scroll down to learn more about each section of our services.

 - When students are in ongoing treatment with a therapist and medications referrals are needed, uninsured students can be seen at our center.

-- Students in need of medication management and psychiatric support that have insurance are given referrals to community resources.
+- Students in need of medication management and psychiatric support that have insurance are given referrals to community resources within their insurance plans.

-- Students coming to the center between 10:00 am to 4:00 pm are seen briefly to assess for safety and schedule or refer as appropriate.
+- Crisis appointments are available between 10:00 am to 3:00 pm and students can be seen briefly to assess for safety, schedule and appointment or refer as appropriate.

-- A staff therapist or doctoral intern is on call 24 hours a day 7 days a week for our students in crisis.
+A licensed therapist or doctoral intern is on call 24 hours a day 7 days a week for our students in crisis.
+Supervisoring licensed therapist accompany interns when after-hours crises require a return to campus and are always available for consultation with crises as necessary.